- Commitment to myself

-I recently learnt via social media, that some people have an internal narrative or dialogue when they think while others don’t.
-Although this discovery wasn’t from an in-depth scientific research, going through people’s reactions in the twitter thread claiming to be either one or the other was eye opening.
-My thoughts are generally in abstract non-verbal form and to communicate these, I need to make a conscious effort to verbalise them.
+I recently discovered, that some people have an internal narrative or dialogue when they think while others don’t.
+Although the source of this discovery wasn’t an in-depth scientific research, it seemed to have some merit as readers reacted by claiming to be either one or the other.
+As for me, my thoughts are generally in abstract non-verbal form and to communicate these, I need to make a conscious effort to verbalise them.
 They can be broad, encompassing and mangled.
-I believe, attempting to write these thoughts will force me to tidy up my thinking, and capture them in a cohesive manner, thereby helping me achieve more clarity of thoughts.
+I believe attempting to write these thoughts will force me to tidy up my thinking, and capture them in a cohesive manner, thereby helping me achieve more clarity of thoughts.
 This could in turn translate into me being a better communicator or having an improved understanding of a topic or subject.

 Become a better communicator

-As a consultant and aspiring entrepreneur, having top notch communication skills (in both speaking and writing), is invaluable to me.
-As such, it is important that I continually spend time honing this skill.
+As a consultant and aspiring entrepreneur, having top notch communication skills (in both speaking and writing), is invaluable.
+As such, it is important that I continually spend time honing this.
 Writing my thoughts out here first, would not only allow me to better communicate these in written form, but also enable me to be more articulate when speaking about them.
 Neil deGrasse Tyson, an American astrophysicist, acclaimed for being an excellent articulate communicator, swears by this, having said in an interview that everything he’s spoken or said, he had written before.

 I once asked Neil deGrasse Tyson how he speaks so beautifully.— David Perell (@david_perell) August 23, 2021